ThomasCarroll/htqc/r_course/introToR_Session2.md

 Note that the print() statment after the return() is not evaluated in myforthFuntion.

-Returning lists from functions
+Functions (7/) - Returning lists from functions
 ====

-The return() function can only return one R object at a time.
+The **return()** function can only return one R object at a time.
 To return multiple data objects from one function call, a list can be used to contain other data objects.

 ```r